New N.S. Demonstration Permit for Marine Renewable Energy in the Wind (and the Waves) With Proposed Marine Renewable Energy Act Amendments

 Price.
 While existing feed-in-tariffs have set the price for electricity generated from certain developmental tidal arrays and small-scale in-stream tidal devices, for demonstration-permitted projects the Minister will set the price at which the electricity will be sold to NSPI.
 Significantly, demonstration-permitted projects are not limited to tidal energy, but can also be for energy generated from ocean waves and currents and offshore wind.

 Capacity Limits.
-Demonstration permits will be available for projects of up to 5MW, but the Minister can only issue demonstration permits totalling a capacity of 10MW under the program.
+Demonstration permits will be available for projects of up to 5MW, but the Minister can only issue demonstration permits totaling a capacity of 10MW under the program.

 Geographic Limits.
 Projects seeking a demonstration permit will have to be at least partially located within an area of marine renewable-energy priority: either the Fundy or the Bras d’Or Areas delineated by the Act.